tmfg/digitraffic/pages/tieliikenne-en.md

 Requests to /mqtt -address are restricted to 5 requests a minute per ip-address.

-Requests to a single weather camera image(weathercam.digitraffic.fi) are restricted to 60 requests a minute per ip-address.
+Requests to a single weather camera image(weathercam.digitraffic.fi) are restricted to 20 requests a minute per ip-address.

-Requests to a single /api/v2 URL are restricted to to 10 requests a minute per ip-address
+Requests to a single version 2 or newer api are restricted to to 10 requests a minute per ip-address.